Equitable University-Community Research Partnerships (2022-2023)

 Collaborative research partnerships between institutions of higher education and local communities offer a valuable form of scholarship and a transformative approach to teaching and learning.
 Such partnerships improve research rigor and relevance, build students’ problem-solving skills and educational satisfaction, add valuable problem-solving capacity to community organizations and direct research toward critical community-identified needs.

-Building on the work of the 2021-2022 team, this project team will address the following questions:
+Building on the work of the 2021-2022 team, this project team addressed the following questions:

 Timing